auth0/Lock-Google.Android/README.md

 ## Requierements

-Android 4.0 or later & Google Play Services 8.+
+Android 4.0 or later & Google Play Services 9.+

 ## Before you start using Lock-Google

 In order to use Google APIs you'll need to register your Android application in [Google Developer Console](https://console.developers.google.com/project) and get your clientId.
-We recommend follwing Google's [quickstart](https://developers.google.com/mobile/add?platform=android), just pick `Google Sign-In`.
-Then with your OAuth Mobile clientID from Google, the only step missing is to configure your Google Connection in [Auth0 Dashboard](https://manage.auth0.com/#/connections/social) with your recenlty created Google clientId.
+We recommend following Google's [quickstart](https://developers.google.com/mobile/add?platform=android), just pick `Google Sign-In`.
+Then with your OAuth Mobile clientID from Google, the only step missing is to configure your Google Connection in [Auth0 Dashboard](https://manage.auth0.com/#/connections/social) with your recently created Google clientId.

 > For more information please check Google's [documentation](https://developers.google.com/identity/sign-in/android/)

 ### Auth0 Connection with multiple Google clientIDs (Web & Mobile)

 If you also have a Web Application, and a Google clientID & secret for it configured in Auth0, you need to whitelist the Google clientID of your mobile application in your Auth0 connection.
-With your Mobile clientID from Google, go to [Social Connections](https://manage.auth0.com/#/connections/social), select **Google** and add the clientID to the field named `Allowed Mobile Client IDs`
+You will also need to create a new Credential for an **OAuth 2.0 Web Client** and save the `server_client_id` as it will be required in the next steps when you instantiate the `GoogleIdentityProvider`.
+With your Mobile clientID from Google, go to [Social Connections](https://manage.auth0.com/#/connections/social), select **Google** and add the clientID to the field named `Allowed Mobile Client IDs`.
+Next, add the Web clientID to the field named `Client ID`.

 ## Install